Episode 10: Jason Stein and Brehan Crawford

-And they they they are they have done such a great job. with their own algorithm of profiling their users, yeah.
+And they have done such a great job. with their own algorithm of profiling their users, yeah.
 And so and I did notice that right away where it you know, whatever information, you know, there, all the social media stuff is just, they know everything about you immediately.
-But it was like, Well, you're a 41 year old white guy with a beard in Western Oregon.
-So this is what we're going to show you.
-And it's, it's all the stuff that you'd expect for
+But it was like, Well, you’re a 41-year-old white guy with a beard in Western Oregon.
+So this is what we’re going to show you.
+And it’s, it’s all the stuff that you’d expect for my demographic.

 Jason Stein 11:52

 Wow, okay, so that’s my next question.
 It’s like, when did you know it was working?
 And like, within one week, you had 10,000 followers, five, or 10, or something like that.
 It was I think it was five in a week and 10 in three weeks or a month, and wow.
 And it’s it, you know, it goes in peaks and valleys, and there’ll be times that I put up a video and 100 people watch it.
 And then there once in a while, I’ll put one up there that, you know, I think my top video, my best one actually got about 800,000 views, and then they pulled it they but the medical claims.
 They don’t tell you so that that’s the annoying thing is that sometimes something will get pulled for violating community guidelines, but and they’ll say, here are the community guidelines, right?

 They don’t say specifically which one you broke, and you can appeal it.
 And I don’t think probably not even a human.
 It’s just AI software that pulls it and gives you that thing.
 And did you ever do an ad, so I didn’t ever do like a paid ad.
 And mostly what I’m trying to follow is the model that I’ve seen work well for other social media creators and success stories, coaches, doctors, you know, whatever flavor of service provider you are, and where it’s basically 90% to 99% of your content is free, helpful advice, like just insights, information perspective.